Firewar2015/collectionentropy/README.md

 No need for Database.

 # Author Information
-Developed and maintained by Enci Chen and Le Yang
+Developed and maintained by Enci Chen, Fuyi Wei, and Le Yang